 • I am the captain of my ship.

 • I will make my life as I want it to be.
 Life is short; I will live it to the fullest.

 • As the victim, it is I who deserves health and happiness. won’t pour salt on the wound my partner has inflicted.

 • Fool me once, shame on you.
 Fool me twice, shame on me.
 (The infidelity is not my fault — it is the 'shame' of the betrayer.)

 • Whatever doesn't break me, makes me stronger.

 In the end, it is your decision to get on with your life.
 This does not mean that you should just 'forgive and forget' what your betraying partner has done.
 To think you can do so is unrealistic.
 However, you can go through the infidelity recovery process with a healthy and positive state of mind.
 It is all up to you how to deal with infidelity and its aftermath.

 VIDEO - Recovering from infidelity:What do you want your future to be?

-Get professional advice on how overcome the challenges of surviving infidelity, purchase my book Surviving Infidelity available on Amazon.
+Get professional advice on how overcome the challenges of surviving infidelity, purchase my book Surviving Infidelity available in our store.